gnafit/gna/doc/source/reactor.rst

    'juno.detectors.AD1.DYB/oscprob']

 You can access all of them in the same way as other observables.
-For example, to plot the final observable spectrum with oscillations and and unoscillated spectrum you can run the following command::
+For example, to plot the final observable spectrum with oscillations and unoscillated spectrum you can run the following command::

   $ python gna juno --name juno \
             -- spectrum --plot juno/AD1 --plot juno/AD1_unoscillated

-Not all of that outputs are histogram, most of them are not integrated functions of neutrino energy::
+Not all of that outputs are histograms, most of them are not integrated functions of neutrino energy::

   In [3]: [(path, obs.datatype().kind) for path, obs in ns.walkobservables(internal=True)]